sderose/zsh_argparse/README.md

 like many other languages, such as:

 * Ignoring case for option names
-* Recognizing unique abbreviations
+* Recognizing unique abbreviations and aliases
-* Handling various value-types like ints in various bases, floats, dates, and enums
 * Providing "help" messages for specific options and the tool as a whole
+* Checking various value-types like ints in various bases, floats, dates, etc.
 * Easier migration between zsh and Python (for users and developers!).

-The library also include support functions specifically for shell variables that are arrays (`ar_accessors.sh`), associative arrays (`aa_accessors.sh`), and sets stored as associative arrays (`set_accessors.sh`).
-These provide shell functions like most of the Python methods available for the corrsponding types.
-For example, `aa_values`, `set_union`, etc.
+The library also include support functions specifically for shell variables that are arrays (`ar_accessors.sh`), associative arrays (`aa_accessors.sh`), sets stored as associative arrays (`set_accessors.sh`), and string functions and constants (`str_accessors.sh`).
+These provide shell functions like most of the Python methods available for the corresponding types.
+For example, `aa_values`, `set_union`, `str_rfind`, etc. These can be used with or without zerg's argparse-like features.

 ===Example===

-Do this first (say, from your [.zshrc] or similar file) to set up zerg as a whole (see [zerg_setup.md] for details)_:
+Do this first (say, from your [.zshrc] or similar file) to set up zerg as a whole (see [zerg_setup.md] for details):

 ```
     source 'zerg_setup.sh'
 ```

-This will define common functions and variables, such as Then create a named parser and a set of argument definitions, and finally parse your argument.
+This will define common functions and variables, such as standard error codes, messaging functions, etc. and then source the remaining files.

+Then create a named parser, a set of argument definitions, and finally parse your arguments.
 Like this:

 ```
     zerg_new MYPARSER

     zerg_add MYPARSER "--quiet -q" --action store_true --help "Less messages."
     zerg_add MYPARSER "--encoding" --type ident --default 'utf-8'
         --help "Charset to use."
+    ...

     zerg_parse MYPARSER "$@"

     [ $quiet ] || echo "Hi, I'm starting up."
     ...
 ```

-The resulting values by default go into variables named the same as their reference name (it seems to be hard to make those local to your function that is calling zerg, so they are exported/global.
+The resulting values by default go into variables named the same as their reference name.
+It seems to be hard to make those local to your function that is calling zerg, so they are exported/global.
+They also use the zsh hidden flag so they don't show up in a generic list of variable (such as from just `typeset -p`).

 Be careful not to tromp on other variables.
+For example, you shouldn't name a parser "PATH".

 This code would typically go at the top of your own shell function definition.
-Most of the options, constants, etc. are named the same as in Python argparse.
+Most of the options, constants, etc. are named the same as in Python `argparse`.
-The set of types includes the most common basic ones as in Python argparse, but has additions for convenience.
+The set of types includes many common basic ones as in Python argparse, but has additions for convenience.

-I don't think Python argparse is perfect, but it's pretty capable, and its popularity means modeling this directly on it lets many users re-apply knowledge of names, behaviors, etc. in either direction.
+I don't think Python `argparse` is perfect, but it's pretty capable and its popularity means modeling this directly on it lets many users re-apply knowledge of names, behaviors, etc. in either direction.

 There is also a function included (`zerg_to_argparse`) that converts a zerg